 - Mild to more intense Yoga

-- Zumba or a fast pace dance class
+- Zumba or a fast-paced dance class

 - Aerobic classes

-- Home exercises using quick repetitions
+- Home exercises using quick repetitions (if you need inspiration, check out YouTube for lots of fun options!)

-8. Get some fresh air each and every day.
+8. Get some fresh air every day.

-9. Welcome some Self-care into your daily routine.
+9. Welcome Self-care into your daily routine.

 Self-care is an essential factor in any healthy daily routine.
-Since the state of depression is often plagued with feelings of a low self-worth, these nourishing tools will be a powerful way to show yourself the love and care you deserve.
+Since the state of depression is often plagued with feelings of low self-worth, these nourishing tools will be a powerful way to show yourself the love and care you deserve.
 Here are some of my favorite self-care techniques that are more specific for the winter season and the depression that it brings.

-- Ginger Baking Soda Bath (click here for our home recipe)
+- Ginger Baking Soda Bath

-- Self-oil massage (abhyanga) using a warming, stimulating oil
+- Self-oil massage (abhyanga) using a warming, stimulating oil such as Kapha Massage Oil

 - Sauna